TheBerkin/cursed_phone/README.md

 ### Move the built executable

-If you'll be running this as a service, move the built executable (found somewhere in your `target` folder) to the project's root directory before use.
+If you'll be running this as a service, move the built executable (found in `/target/release`) to the project's root directory before use.